cgruver/okd4-single-node-cluster/docs/index.md

 1. Create the cluster virtual machines and start the OKD installation:

-       DeployOkdNodes.sh -i=${OKD4_LAB_PATH}/guest-inventory/okd4 -p -m -d1
+       DeployOkdSnc.sh

-    This script does a whole lot of work for you.
+    This script does a whole lot of work for you:

     1. It will pull the current versions of `oc` and `openshift-install` based on the value of `${OKD_RELEASE}` that we set previously.
-    1. fills in the OKD version in the install-config-upi.yaml file and copies that file to the install directory as install-config.yaml.
+    1. Copies the install-config-snc.yaml file to the install directory as install-config.yaml.
     1. Invokes the openshift-install command against our install-config to produce ignition files
     1. Copies the ignition files into place for FCOS install
-    1. Sets up for a mirrored install by putting `registry.svc.ci.openshift.org` into a DNS sinkhole.
+    1. Pulls the requested Fedora CoreOS release based on the values of `${FCOS_VER}` and `${FCOS_STREAM}`
+    1. Creates a bootable ISO for the Bootstrap and Master nodes with a customized `isolinux.cfg` file.
-    1. Creates guest VMs for the Boostrap and Master nodes
+    1. Creates the guest VMs for the Boostrap and Master nodes.
+    1. Starts the VMs and begins the installation process.

 ### Now let's sit back and watch the install:

+1. In a separate terminal, execute the following to monitor the Bootstrap progress:

+       openshift-install --dir=${OKD4_SNC_PATH}/okd4-install-dir wait-for bootstrap-complete --log-level debug

+    __We are waiting for the API to be available so that we can inject a setting to allow for a single node cluster to run:__

+1. When you see the following message, execute the following commands:

+    __API Message Here__

+       export KUBECONFIG="${OKD4_SNC_PATH}/okd4-install-dir/auth/kubeconfig"
+       oc patch etcd cluster -p='{"spec": {"unsupportedConfigOverrides": {"useUnsupportedUnsafeNonHANonProductionUnstableEtcd": true}}}' --type=merge

+    If the command fails, try it again until it succeeds.
+The `etcd` operator config may not be available for patching right away.

+1. Now, wait for the bootstrap to complete:

+       openshift-install --dir=${OKD4_SNC_PATH}/okd4-install-dir wait-for bootstrap-complete --log-level debug

+1. When the Bootstrap process is complete, destroy the Bootstrap node.

+       DestroyBootstrap.sh

+1. Now, watch the installation process through to completion:

+       openshift-install --dir=${OKD4_SNC_PATH}/okd4-install-dir wait-for install-complete --log-level debug

+### Watching Bootstrap and Install processes in detail:

 To watch a node boot and install: